 Spring may mean it’s time to clean out the attic or garage, but it’s also a prime time to clean and care for your vehicle.
-Consider these five steps to ensure your GMC is in peak condition for the months to come.
+Consider these six steps to ensure your GMC is in peak condition for the months to come.

 1. Give Your GMC a Thorough Wash: While it’s easy to run a vehicle through an automatic car wash, those washes generally aren’t able to give enough attention to critical places where salt and mud can collect on your vehicle.
-Consider using a pressure washer at home, or taking your GMC to a self-service wash bay with a high-pressure sprayer, and spend as much time as needed to spray out areas like wheel wells, door sills/jambs and lower door edges, along with the underside of the vehicle.

-6. Multi-Point Vehicle Inspection: While spring provides a great opportunity to look your vehicle over and ensure it is operating at its peak performance, nobody knows your vehicle inside and out like a GMC Certified Service Technician.
+6. Multi-Point Vehicle Inspection: While spring provides a great opportunity to look your vehicle over and ensure it is operating at peak performance, nobody knows your vehicle inside and out like a GMC Certified Service Technician.
 With most services, GMC Certified Service experts will perform a comprehensive Multi-Point Vehicle Inspection at no additional charge.
-The inspection takes a comprehensive look at the oil, tire wear, wiper blades, and glass condition, fluid levels, brakes, battery condition and connections, and more.
+The inspection takes a comprehensive look at the oil, tire wear, wiper blades, glass condition, fluid levels, brakes, battery condition and connections, and more.